ShreyaGoel03/Prolog-Course-and-Extracurricular-Activities-Suggestions-AI/README.md

 ponens, where p = initial fact generated above/ matched function with this fact, q = facts written inside the matched function of the ruleset if exists, then it calls q.
 This process repeats to the sets of facts being called to derive the conclusion.
-So, it lists out all the extracurricular clubs/activities present in IIITD to the student, which is the goal.
+So, it lists out all the extracurricular clubs/activities present in IIITD to the student, which is the goal.</p>

 #### Modus Ponens:<br/>
 p<br/>